-managing common medical emergencies, including cardiopulmonary arrest, drug overdose, hypertension, acute myocardial infarction, cardiogenic shock, congestive heart failure, renal failure, and diabetic ketoacidosis.
-The student is also expected to become proficient in the evaluation and management of common chest problems, including asthma, chronic obstructive pulmonary disease, pleural effusions, perioperative complications, pneumonia, atelectasis, respiratory failure, pulmonary function tests, and chest x-rays, and to become familiar with the various types of mechanical ventilators, oxygen delivery systems, and
+MINT-8201 (Amarillo, Lubbock, Permian Basin) MINT-8251 AW MICU/CCU This selective/elective utilizes patients admitted to the intensive care units within various teaching hospitals.
+The student will gain experiences units within various teaching hospitals.
+The student will gain experiences in managing common medical emergencies, including cardiopulmonary arrest, drug overdose, hypertension, acute myocardial infarction, cardiogenic shock, congestive heart failure, renal failure, and diabetic ketoacidosis.
+The student is also expected to become proficient in the evaluation and management of common chest problems, including asthma, chronic obstructive pulmonary disease, pleural effusions, perioperative complications, pneumonia, atelectasis, respiratory failure, pulmonary function tests, and chest x-rays, and to become familiar with the various types of mechanical ventilators, oxygen delivery systems, and methods of delivering inhaled medication.

-Pediatrics Course Number (Campus) Name/General Description MPED-8201 (Amarillo, Lubbock, Permian Basin) MPED-8251 AW Neonatal Intensive Care This selective/elective is designed to familiarize the student with perinatal-neonatal physiology, high-risk factors associated with neonatal disease pathophysiology diagnosis and management of common neonatal problems, dealing with acute neonatal emergencies, and communicating with parents of high-risk neonates.
+MPED-8201 (Amarillo, Lubbock, Permian Basin) MPED-8251 AW

+Neonatal Intensive Care

+This selective/elective is designed to familiarize the student with perinatal-neonatal physiology, high-risk factors associated with neonatal disease pathophysiology diagnosis and management of common neonatal problems, dealing with acute neonatal emergencies, and communicating with parents of high-risk neonates.
 The students' primary responsibility will be the total management and supervision of assigned patients.
 Students will also be expected to participate in daily rounds, night call, weekly discussion group on neonatal-perinatal diseases and presentation of a review on a selected aspect of neonatal-perinatal medicine towards the end of the rotation.

-MPED-8202 (Amarillo, Lubbock) MPED-8252 AW Pediatric Intensive Care The student will be exposed to all pediatric critical care: Sepsis, Trauma, ARDs, and all potentially or life-threatening illnesses.
+Pediatric Intensive Care

+The student will be exposed to all pediatric critical care: Sepsis, Trauma, ARDs, and all potentially or life-threatening illnesses.
 The student will act as an acting intern with direct patient care responsibilities.
 There will be no outpatient, ward, or clinic responsibilities except Continuity Clinic.
 The student will make daily rounds with the attending physicians.
 The student will have an opportunity to perform procedures such as spinal taps, A-line, central lines, chest tubes, intubation, and catheter placement.
 Emphasis will be placed on physiology, recognition of common acute life-threatening injuries-illnesses, and ventilator management.

+MSUR-8201 (Permian Basin) MSUR-8251 AW

+Cardiovascular Surgery

-Surgery Course Number (Campus) Name/General Description MSUR-8201 (Permian Basin) MSUR-8251 AW Cardiovascular Surgery Through the direct pairing with a practicing Clinical Faculty Cardio-Vascular/Thoracic Surgeon (CVTS) the student will participate as a member of this team in the provision of inpatient and outpatient (office/clinic) care, and emergency department and operating room activities.
+Through the direct pairing with a practicing Clinical Faculty Cardio-Vascular/Thoracic Surgeon (CVTS) the student will participate as a member of this team in the provision of inpatient and outpatient (office/clinic) care, and emergency department and operating room activities.
 The selective/elective will provide the student an exposure to the gamut of basic principles of surgical evaluation, diagnosis and management as well as those principles specific to the clinical techniques of diagnosis and surgical management of congenital and acquired cardio-vascular and thoracic disease.

+MSUR-8202 (Lubbock, Permian Basin) MSUR-8252 AW